timmchugh11/Chinese-Diesel-Heater---ESPHome/README.md

 # Chinese-Diesel-Heater---ESPHome

-ESPHome external component that reads the data from the heater, its the first custom component I have made for esphome, so could probably be much better.
+ESPHome external component that reads data from the heater.
+The component now also supports sending basic commands back to the heater.

 This connects directly to the blue wire (GPIO4) to read the data being transmitted from the controller and then the reply from the heater.

-I hope to add control.
+Serial control has now been implemented.

 [Documentation used, credit Ray Jones for his work with these heaters](https://gitlab.com/mrjones.id.au/bluetoothheater/-/blob/master/Documentation/V9%20-%20Hacking%20the%20Chinese%20Diesel%20Heater%20Communications%20Protocol.pdf?ref_type=heads)